Plutonomicon/plutarch-plutus/README.md

 | -- | --- |
 | Tracing functions from `Plutarch.Trace` log given message to the trace log. | Tracing functions from `Plutarch.Trace` do not log.
 They merely return their argument. |

-You can turn on development mode by passing in the `development` flag in your `cabal.project` file-
+You can turn on development mode by passing in the `development` flag in your `cabal.project` file:
 ```hs
 package plutarch
   flags: +development